Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 instead a group of intelligent creatures that have set up their base, lair, or fortification within an abandoned dungeon.

+### Safe Storage
-**Safe Storage:** When people want to protect something, they might bury it underground.
+When people want to protect something, they might bury it underground.
 Whether the item they want to protect is a fabulous treasure, a forbidden artifact, or the dead body of an important figure, these valuable objects are placed within a dungeon and surrounded by